Sterling silver jewelry has a long history. It also has a long history with us at Monica Rich Kosann.

-WHAT IS STERLING SILVER?
+WHAT IS THE MEANING AND DEFINITION OF STERLING SILVER?

-As a brand we have always appreciated the history and value of sterling silver both across cultures and other product categories like decorative objects and flatware.
+As a brand, we have always appreciated the history and value of sterling silver both across cultures and other product categories like decorative objects and flatware.
 All of these pieces have been hallmarked for centuries and the markings one finds on older pieces are the most charming and fascinating symbols that often changed annually over that time.
-In Great Britain for example sterling silver pieces would have a mark denoting sterling content, the year a piece was made, and the city it was made in.
-It was this grand tradition that evolved into the marking systems used in all our sterling silver jewelry today.

 HOW IS STERLING SILVER JEWELRY MANUFACTURED?